Europe: High and Late Middle Ages

-In the 11th and 12th centuries, constant incursions by nomadic Turkic tribes, such as the Pechenegs and the Cuman-Kipchaks, caused a massive migration of Slavic populations to the safer, heavily forested regions of the north, and temporarily halted the expansion of the Rus' state to the south and east.
-Like many other parts of Eurasia, these territories were overrun by the Mongols.
-The invaders, who became known as Tatars, were mostly Turkic-speaking peoples under Mongol suzerainty.
-They established the state of the Golden Horde with headquarters in Crimea, which later adopted Islam as a religion, and ruled over modern-day southern and central Russia for more than three centuries.
+In the 11th and 12th centuries, constant incursions by nomadic Turkic tribes, such as the Pechenegs and the Cuman-Kipchaks, caused a massive migration of Slavic populations to the safer, heavily forested regions of the north, and temporarily halted the expansion of Kievan Rus' to the south and east.
+The Mongols invaded Europe in the mid-13th century, and together with their mostly Turkic subjects, became known as Tatars.
+These Tatars ruled the Russian principalities through vassalage for the next 200 years.
 After the collapse of Mongol dominions, the first Romanian states (principalities) emerged in the 14th century: Moldavia and Walachia.
 Previously, these territories were under the successive control of Pechenegs and Cumans.
-From the 12th to the 15th centuries, the Grand Duchy of Moscow grew from a small principality under Mongol rule to the largest state in Europe, overthrowing the Mongols in 1480, and eventually becoming the Tsardom of Russia.
-The state was consolidated under Ivan III the Great and Ivan the Terrible, steadily expanding to the east and south over the next centuries.
+The Grand Principality of Moscow became the dominant Russian principality, forming in the process a centralized, autocratic Russian state by the late 15th century.
+The Great Stand on the Ugra River in 1480 traditionally marks the end of the "Tatar yoke" over Russia.

 The Great Famine of 1315–1317 was the first crisis that would strike Europe in the late Middle Ages.
 The period between 1348 and 1420 witnessed the heaviest loss.
 The population of France was reduced by half.
 Medieval Britain was afflicted by 95 famines, and France suffered the effects of 75 or more in the same period.
 Europe was devastated in the mid-14th century by the Black Death, one of the most deadly pandemics in human history which killed an estimated 25 million people in Europe alone—a third of the European population at the time.

 The plague had a devastating effect on Europe's social structure; it induced people to live for the moment as illustrated by Giovanni Boccaccio in The Decameron (1353).
 It was a serious blow to the Roman Catholic Church and led to increased persecution of Jews, beggars and lepers.
 The plague is thought to have returned every generation with varying virulence and mortalities until the 18th century.
 During this period, more than 100 plague epidemics swept across Europe.